openhab/openhab-addons/bundles/org.openhab.binding.entsoe/README.md

 #### Value-Added Tax

 VAT is not included in any of the prices.
-To include VAT for items linked to the `Number` channels, the [VAT profile](https://www.openhab.org/addons/transformations/vat/) can be used.
+To include VAT for items linked to the `Number:EnergyPrice` channel, the [VAT profile](https://www.openhab.org/addons/transformations/vat/) can be used.
 This must be installed separately.
 Once installed, simply select "Value-Added Tax" as Profile when linking an item.